+Proposed Transactions

-Proposed Transactions The Company is not a party to any proposed transactions.
+The Company is not a party to any proposed transactions.

-Critical Accounting Policies and Estimates Mineral Properties and Exploration Expenditures The Company expenses all costs relating to the acquisition of, exploration for and development of mineral claims and credits all revenues received against the exploration expenditures.
+Critical Accounting Policies and Estimates

+Mineral Properties and Exploration Expenditures

+The Company expenses all costs relating to the acquisition of, exploration for and development of mineral claims and credits all revenues received against the exploration expenditures.
 Such costs include, but are not limited to geological, geophysical studies, exploratory drilling and sampling.

 Once a project has been established as commercially viable and technically feasible, related development expenditures are capitalized; this includes costs incurred in preparing the site for mining operations.
 Capitalization ceases when the mine is capable of commercial production, with the exception of development costs that give rise to a future benefit.

-Share Based Payments The share option plan allows the Company's employees and consultants to acquire shares of the Company.
+Share Based Payments

+The share option plan allows the Company's employees and consultants to acquire shares of the Company.
 The fair value of options granted is recognized as a share based payment expense with a corresponding increase in equity.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee.
-The fair value is measured at grant date and each tranche is recognized on a gradedvesting basis over the period during which the options vest.
+The fair value is measured at grant date and each tranche is recognized on a graded-vesting basis over the period during which the options vest.
 The fair value of the options granted is measured using the Black-Scholes option pricing model taking into account the terms and conditions upon which the options were granted.
 At each financial position reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.

-Use of Estimates The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
+Use of Estimates

+The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
 The areas involving accounting estimates for the Company are as follows: share based payments, going concern, deferred taxes and accrued liabilities.

-Changes in Accounting Policies The Company did not adopt any new accounting standards during the period ended April 30, 2021.
-Future Accounting Changes As at April 30, 2021, no future accounting changes are currently contemplated.
+Changes in Accounting Policies

+The Company did not adopt any new accounting standards during the year ended October 31, 2021.